nextyio/nextydocument/source/glossary.rst

    contract
       A persistent piece of code on the Ethereum blockchain that encompasses a set of data and executable functions.
 These functions execute when Ethereum transactions are made to them with certain input parameters.
 Based on the input parameters, the functions will execute and interact with data within and outside of the contract.

-   suicide
-      See self-destruct. ``selfdestruct`` acts as an alias to the deprecated ``suicide`` terminology in accordance with `EIP 6 \- Renaming SUICIDE OPCODE <https://github.com/ethereum/EIPs/blob/master/EIPS/eip-6.md>`_.

-   selfdestruct
-      A global variable in the Solidity language that allows you to `\"destroy the current contract, sending its funds to the given address\" <https://solidity.readthedocs.org/en/latest/miscellaneous.html#global-variables>`_. ``selfdestruct`` acts as an alias to the deprecated ``suicide`` terminology in accordance with `EIP 6 \- Renaming SUICIDE OPCODE <https://github.com/ethereum/EIPs/blob/master/EIPS/eip-6.md>`_.
-It frees up space on the blockchain and prevents future execution of the contract.
-The contract's address will still persist, but ether sent to it will be lost forever.
-The possibility to kill a contract has to be implemented by the contract creator him/herself using the Solidity ``selfdestruct`` function.

    transaction fee
       Also known as gas cost, it is the amount of ether that the miners will charge for the execution of your transaction.